Mangalia

-Mangalia (/ro/, Mankalya), ancient Callatis (Κάλλατις/Καλλατίς; other historical names: Pangalia, Panglicara, Tomisovara), is a city and a port on the coast of the Black Sea in the south-east of Constanța County, Northern Dobruja, Romania.
+Mangalia (/ro/, Mankalya), ancient Callatis (Κάλλατις/Καλλατίς; other historical names: Pangalia, Panglicara, Tomisovara), is a city and a port on the coast of the Black Sea in southeastern Constanța County, Northern Dobruja, Romania.

 The municipality of Mangalia also administers several summertime seaside resorts: Cap Aurora, Jupiter, Neptun, Olimp, Saturn, and Venus.

 History

 The Greek colony of Callatis was founded in the 6th century BC by the city of Heraclea Pontica.
-Like the other Greek cities on the coast nearby, it became a Greek city-state with its own chora (territory) which included the fortified settlement of Albesti 15 km distant.
+Like the other Greek cities on the coast nearby, it became a Greek city-state with its own chora (hinterland) which included the fortified settlement of Albesti 15 km distant.
 Its first silver coinage was minted around 350 BC.

-The Macedonians invaded the area from 339 BC against which Callatis and the nearby Greek cities revolted leading to the siege of the city in 313-311 by Lysimachus and its reoccupation.
+The Macedonians invaded the area starting in 339 BC, against which Callatis and the nearby Greek cities revolted, leading to the siege of the city in 313–311 by Lysimachus and its reoccupation.

 In 72 BC, Callatis was conquered by the Roman general Lucullus and was assigned to the Roman province of Moesia Inferior.
 Throughout the 2nd century AD, the city built defensive fortifications and the minting of coinage under the Roman emperors Septimius Severus and Caracalla continued.
 Callatis suffered multiple invasions in the 3rd century but recovered in the 4th century to regain its status as an important trade hub and port city.
-From the 7th to the 11th century the city was under the rule of the First Bulgarian Empire.
+From the 7th to the 11th century, the city was under the rule of the First Bulgarian Empire.

 Callatis existed until the mid-7th century under this name.
-Life in the town resumed from the 10th century.
-In the 13th century Callatis came to be known as Pangalia.
+Life in the town resumed in the 10th century.
+In the 13th century, Callatis came to be known as Pangalia.
 The Vlachs called it Tomisovara and the Greeks called it Panglicara.
-From the 16th century the town had acquired its present name, Mangalia.
+By the 16th century, the town had acquired its present name, Mangalia.

-Between March and July 1878 the city of Mangalia was part of Bulgaria according to the Treaty of San Stefano.
+Between March and July 1878, the city of Mangalia was part of Bulgaria according to the Treaty of San Stefano.
 In July 1878 the Congress of Berlin modified the Treaty of San Stefano.
 According to Article XLVI the Bulgaria–Romania border in Dobrudja was defined as "a line starting from the east of Silistra and terminating on the Black Sea, south of Mangalia."